cjmayo/ntp/doc/source/orphan.rst

 should include the same tos command in the configuration file.
 Each orphan child should include in the configuration file all root servers.

+.. _orphan-peer-fig:

 .. figure:: pic/peer.png
   :align: center

-  Figure 1.
   Orphan Peer Configuration

-For example, consider the peer network configuration in Figure 1, where two or more campus primary or secondary (stratum 2) servers are configured with reference clocks or public Internet primary servers and with each other using symmetric modes.
+For example, consider the peer network configuration in :numref:`orphan-peer-fig`, where two or more campus primary or secondary (stratum 2) servers are configured with reference clocks or public Internet primary servers and with each other using symmetric modes.
 With this configuration a server